Ganainmtech/Clickr_App_TS/README.md

 3. **Earn Rewards**:
    - Each click in Web3 mode is recorded on-chain
-   - A cron "account" job processes clicks and distributes rewards
    - Rewards are calculated based on your score
+   - Smart contract distributes rewards

 ## 🛠️ Technical Overview

-- **Smart Contract**: Records player clicks and manages rewards
+- **Smart Contract**: Records player clicks and manages rewards distributes reward
-- **Cron Job**: Processes clicks and distributes rewards automatically
+- **Cron Job**: Cron Account is just an Algorand Account - Processes clicks as txns sending a 0 amount txn to itself
 - **Frontend**: React app with Wallet integration
-- **TestNet**: Currently deployed on Algorand TestNet (Do not play it not complete - or play at your own risk, web2 works version works well)
+- **TestNet**: Currently deployed on Algorand TestNet (Do not play it, it is not complete - or play at your own risk, web2 works version works well)

 ## 🚀 Launching in the Summer